florisvlasveld/vea/README.md

 # 📅 Daily Brief

 Generate a personalized executive daily briefing with a single command-line tool.
-Pulls in signals from your Google Calendar, Gmail, Todoist, local Markdown notes, and even Slack – then condenses it all using AI into a readable summary.
+Pulls in signals from your Google Calendar, Gmail, Todoist, local Markdown notes, and Slack – then condenses it all using AI into a readable summary.

 ## 🔧 Setup